aktungmak/datalog/README.md

 There are several layers that transform code and data into the final output.

+### Layer 0: Grammar

+The grammar of the language is very similar to Python, so much so that we can use Python's PEG parser to parse the datalog code.
+The file `grammar.peg` is translated into python code using the command
+`python -m pegen grammar.peg -v -o parser.py`.

 ### Layer 1: Parser

-`parser.py` is generated from `grammar.peg`.
-It takes a datalog program as a file or string and produces an AST, as defined in `dast.py`.
+`parser.py` takes a datalog program as a file or string and produces an AST, as defined in `dast.py`.

 ### Layer 2: AST